Lyria: A Genetic Algorithm-Driven Neuro-Symbolic Reasoning Framework for LLMs: The Reasoning Framework

 For the candidates replacement before selection, let $C_{t-1} = \{c_1,\dots,c_n\}$ be the previous population and $\mathrm{C}^{EP}_t = \{c^\star_1, \dots, c^\star_m\}$ be the candidates from EP at $t$.
 For the \textit{replay rate} $\rho$, we define replacement count $k = \lfloor \rho \cdot n \rfloor$.
 Let permutation $\sigma^\uparrow$ sort $C_{t-1}$ such that $s_{\sigma^\uparrow (i)} \leq s_{\sigma^\uparrow (j)}$ for all $i < j$, and permutation $\sigma^\downarrow$ sort $\mathrm{C}^{EP}_t$ such that $s^\star_{\sigma^\downarrow (i)} \geq s^\star_{\sigma^\downarrow (j)}$ for all $i < j$.
 We construct the new population $C' = [c^\prime_1,c^\prime_2,\dots,c^\prime_n]$, in which $c'_i = c^\star_{\sigma^\downarrow (i)}$ if $1 \leq i \leq k$ and $s^\star_{\sigma^\downarrow (i)} > s_{\sigma^\uparrow (i)}$, otherwise $c'_i=c_{\sigma^\uparrow (i)}$.

-\subsection{Fitness Evaluator}
+\subsubsection{Fitness Evaluator}

 The fitness evaluator (FE) assigns each candidate a score, determining selection probability during evolution and influencing their crossover and mutation opportunities.
 Higher scores indicate the proximity of solutions to the optimum, increasing the possibility of selection to generate offspring.
 Lower scores reduce their selection probability.
 The FE critically guides the evolution and different FEs can exert distinct evolutionary processes.
-In \NAME, we propose two types of FEs, i.e., Oracle-based FE and LLM-based FE.
+In \LR, we propose two types of FEs, i.e., Oracle-based FE and LLM-based FE.

-\paragraph{Oracle-Based FE} The Oracle‑based FE leverages an external verifier that deterministically returns a score for a candidate solution.
+\paragraph{Oracle-Based FE} The Oracle‑based FE leverages an external symbolic system as a verifier that deterministically returns a score for a candidate solution.
 Given a candidate and the associated scoring criteria, the verifier strictly adheres to the criteria, producing a precise score.
 For all 3 problem types, we implement their \textit{penalized score} metric as the FE criteria in their verifiers to compute their fitness scores.

 \paragraph{LLM-Based FE} The LLM‑based FE eliminates the need for external or handcrafted verifiers by prompting an LLM to generate scores.
 Although an LLM can occasionally deviate from the ground‑truth score, it is still worthy and indispensable, when an external verifier is unavailable or costly to obtain.
 For each type of problem, we instruct the LLM to compute the fitness score based on their \emph{penalized score} metric.
-We demonstrate all prompt templates in Prompt Template~\ref{pt:sudoku_llm_based_fitness_evaluator},~\ref{pt:gc_llm_based_fitness_evaluator}, and~\ref{pt:tsp_llm_based_fitness_evaluator}.
+We demonstrate all prompt templates in Prompt Template~\ref{pt:lyria_sudoku_llm_based_fitness_evaluator},~\ref{pt:lyria_gc_llm_based_fitness_evaluator}, and~\ref{pt:lyria_tsp_llm_based_fitness_evaluator}.

-\subsection{Selector}
+\subsubsection{Selector}

 Given a sequence of candidate solutions, the selector elects appropriate candidates and prepares a mating pool for subsequent crossover and mutation.
 While prioritizing individuals with high fitness may promote the generation of superior offspring, exclusively retaining them may impede population diversity and risk premature convergence to local optima.
 To balance exploration and exploitation, we implement a hybrid selection strategy for the selector that combines truncation selection with tournament selection.
-Nevertheless, we note that \NAME is not confined to a specific selection strategy and it can be substituted by any alternatives.
+Nevertheless, we note that \LR is not confined to a specific selection strategy and it can be substituted by any alternatives.